My ancestors are either bursting with pride or rolling in their graves.

 “Fun and engaging.
 I see The Dirndl Diaspora as an excellent educational tool; we need to get better at blending and appreciating all the fabulous cultures that make up America.
 This unique show has something for all of us.” —Moya Stone, Overdressed For Life [read full article here]

 “A sisterhood of friends, acquaintances, and strangers who bond over the shared stories of German history and culture.
 The lead character is endearingly scatterbrained, and among all the stories and sayings familiar to those with immigrant grandparents, the reporter brings a modern German perspective.
 I was charmed all the way through, finding a light and simple way into heavy subjects like colonization and the darker periods of German history —but there’s no way around them.
 I found myself googling historical snippets and beer culture—I learned so much!
-I also appreciate how much work went into the project.
-The story, dialogue, characters, actors, recording, music and the art and animation, and the EDITING.
+I also appreciate how much work went into this intensely thoughtful and funny show.
+The story, dialogue, characters, actors, recording, music and the art and animation, and sheesh, the EDITING.
 I understand firsthand how much time, love and energy it takes to pull something like this off.
 This is a HUGE accomplishment!
 Amazing and highly recommended!” — Felix B, CA

 “A wonderful tale about women, their loves, their search for meaning in their family histories and forging their futures together in community.
 Congratulations, Kristen, on bringing us all together in our dirndls!” — Sarah Kobrinsky, poet, CA